aycangulez/tie-in/README.md

 Unless specified, get returns up to 10 levels of upstream related records.
 You can set this to another number or 0 for none.

 **filterUpstreamBy:**
 Filters records by upstream relationships.
 Similar to an inner join.
+Component instances passed to filterUpstreamBy must have *id* and/or *relType* values.

 ```js
 // Returns posts in topic #1